-At Right Choice FDC we believe effective rest and sleep strategies are important factors in ensuring a child feels secure and safe in a child care environment and sleep, rest and relaxation are central to a young child's wellbeing.
+At Right Choice FDC we believe effective rest and sleep strategies are important factors in ensuring a child feels secure and safe in a childcare environment and sleep, rest and relaxation are central to a young child's wellbeing.

 Children can vary considerably in their needs for sleep and rest.
-Educators are required to take reasonable steps to ensure their needs for sleep and relaxation are met.
+Educators are required to provide ample sleep and rest opportunities for all children in accordance with their varying health and developmental needs and to ensure their needs for sleep and relaxation are met.